christopher-gilbert/checkout-kata/README.md

 * CheckoutService#addItem throws application exception if the basket doesn't exist, but IllegalArgumentException if the stock item doesn't exist.
   This keeps the code more fluent but is inconsistent - it isn't as trivial as I thought to just override the Kotlin requireNotNull functionality.
   It would be simple to ensure a consistent result, but slightly more tricky to do it elegantly.
-* The BasketRepository exposes separate functions for creating or updating a Basket, with exceptions when client code breaks the contract of those functions.
-There could instead be a single save function that carries out an upsert operation.
 * Allowing setting of offers in the controller to override stored offers.
 It would be straightforward to do this, and is supported by the service interface.

 ## Suggested Additional Functionality